salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setSetAnimalsSpecialListTeensYoungest

-Sets setAnimalsSpecialListTeensYoungest field with a value of type int.
+Sets setAnimalsSpecialListTeensYoungest field with a value of type string.

-    $query->setSetAnimalsSpecialListTeensYoungest(int);
+    $query->setSetAnimalsSpecialListTeensYoungest(string);

 #### ::setSetAnimalsSpecialListTeensOldest

-Sets setAnimalsSpecialListTeensOldest field with a value of type int.
+Sets setAnimalsSpecialListTeensOldest field with a value of type string.

-    $query->setSetAnimalsSpecialListTeensOldest(int);
+    $query->setSetAnimalsSpecialListTeensOldest(string);

 #### ::setEnableAnimalsSpecialListAdults